sweetest-framework/sweetest/GUIDELINES.md

 #### Can there be too much abstraction?

 A further improvement step could be to extract all code that interacts with the `LoginViewModel` to a `LoginViewModelSteps` class.
-That seems obvious, but be aware that abstraction can be taken too far, too.
+That seems obvious, but be aware that abstraction can be taken too far as well.
 The more we organize steps classes around classes (`LoginViewModel`) instead of abstract concepts (`Login`) the more we also tie tests to the technical implementation.

-For the `AuthManagerSteps` it makes sense because you can reuse a lot of code and configuration for the `LoginTest` and `AuthManagerTest`, but the `LoginSteps` class in this case is already designed to be in most cases the only steps class ever needed in order to test the `LoginViewModel`.
+But in cases like the `AuthManagerSteps` it makes sense to tie it to the concrete implementation because you can reuse a lot of code and configuration for the `LoginTest` and `AuthManagerTest` and it's only used there.

 #### Summing up naming<a name="summing-up-naming-2" />

-Depending on what a steps class does the naming should show it as clear as possible:
+No matter what a steps class does, the naming should show it as clear as possible:

-1. Abstraction of a class (`LoginViewModelSteps`): use this if a steps class solely concentrates on interacting with or mocking/faking a single specific class or interface
+1. Abstraction of a **class** (`LoginViewModelSteps`): use this if a steps class solely concentrates on interacting with or mocking/faking a single specific class or interface
-2. Abstraction of an integration of classes (`LoginViewModelIntegrationSteps`): in cases where the class or interface is tested in integration with other classes
+2. Abstraction of an **integration of classes** (`LoginViewModelIntegrationSteps`): in cases where the class or interface is tested in integration with other classes
-3. Abstraction of a feature (`LoginSteps`): in cases of business-facing tests
+3. Abstraction of a **feature** (`LoginSteps`): in cases of business-facing tests, sitting quite at the top of the system
-4. Abstraction of other subsystems (`BackendFakeSteps`): in cases where a subsystem is abstracted in business terms
+4. Abstraction of **other subsystems** (`BackendFakeSteps`): in cases where rather low-level subsystems are abstracted in business terms

 As already discussed, 3 and 4 should be preferred as much as possible or feasible.